hubmapconsortium/portal-ui/context/app/markdown/docs/assay/lcms.md

 -   Level 4: This is information that might be unique to a lab or is not required for reproducibility or is otherwise not relevant for outside groups.
 This information is submitted in the form of a single file, a ZIP archive containing multiple files, or a directory of files.
 There is no formatting requirement (although formats readable with common tools such as text editors are preferable over proprietary binary formats).

  ##  Associated Files
 All HuBMAP data will have searchable metadata fields.
-[Example Ingest Form.](https://docs.google.com/spreadsheets/d/1cbUvVFA3zaMNBUdciQxCihFLc6tZ6NQM43bJvlr7A70/edit#gid=1970171321)

-[Github](https://github.com/hubmapconsortium/ingest-validation-tools/tree/master/docs/lcms) link to the metadata.tsv, field descriptions and required formats.
+The metadata schema is available in [Github](https://github.com/hubmapconsortium/ingest-validation-tools/tree/master/docs/lcms) for download.

 ## HuBMAP QA/QC of raw (state0) data files
 *Untargeted Label-free proteomics utilizing MaxQuant*